HobnobMancer/cazy_webscraper/README.md

 - `get_ncbi_seqs` - Download NCBI sequences and import the sequences into the local CAZyme database
 - `get_ncbi_taxs` - Download the latest taxonomy data from NCBI and update these taxa in the local CAZyme database
 - `get_ncbi_genomes` - Download the genomic assembly name, id and version accession from which a protein sequence was stored, and store these data in the local CAZyme database
+- `get_uniprot_data` - Download UniProt ids, names, ec numbers, PDB accessions and GO terms from UniProt, and stored these data in the local CAZyme database

 ## Creating a Local CAZyme Database